Todders92/Coding-Language-Survey/README.md

 ## Support and contact details

-_any questions/suggestions?
+_Any questions/suggestions?
 Email me at cod4247@yahoo.com_

 ## Technologies Used